 Dharma means the path of righteousness and law.
-According to the ancient literature, the concept of Dharma origins from the Vedas and other vedic texts.
-Dharma refers to the applied knowledge, teachings, values that transforms the moral conduct, obligations and duties to maintain goodness, law and justice.
-The meaning of the word, “Dhri” is to hold, maintain and sustain that creates the root of Dharma.
+According to ancient literature, the concept of Dharma originates from the Vedas and other Vedic texts.
+Dharma refers to the applied knowledge, teachings, values that transform the moral conduct, obligations, and duties to maintain goodness, law, and justice.
+The meaning of the word, “Dhri” is to hold, maintain, and sustain that creates the root of Dharma.
 Let us understand the categorization of Dharma for our enrichment.

 Universal law (rtam) — Rigveda defines rtam as the principle of natural order which regulates and coordinates the operation of the subatomic particles to galaxies in the universe.

 Social Dharma (Varna Dharma) - represents both religious law and moral laws that abide an individual duties in a family, society, environment, nation and world with love, harmony and respect.

 Human Law (Ashrama Dharma) - is the roadmap for human expression and evolution in accordance to the natural phases.